JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 </html>
 ```

 Now onto replicating the array (list) which we want to search through, the `books` object used in a previous example.
-As already observed this is in essence how V8 stores data frames in the environment.
+As already observed, this is in essence, how V8 stores data frames in the environment.
 Below we define a data frame of books that looks similar and load it into the engine.

 ```r